 • Proposals that are not selected as Border-Crossing sessions will be considered in the Inter-area category.

 The Program Committee completes panel scheduling at the time of panel acceptance during the September program committee meeting.
+Organizers/Proposers should indicate any potential scheduling conflicts—along with a specific reason—on the proposal.
 You may indicate work, travel, personal religious conflicts, etc. on the proposal application.
 The committee will attempt to accommodate conflicts, but cannot guarantee a particular time slot.
-The AAS DOES NOT allow any scheduling changes once the schedule has been determined.
+The AAS does NOT allow any scheduling changes once the schedule has been determined.

 Additionally, the program committee very carefully and conscientiously schedules panels to avoid conflicts within disciplines and subject matters; however with over 300 panels on the program it is nearly impossible to avoid all potential conflicts.